BYLAWS OF THE WASHTENAW COUNTY BAR ASSOCIATION, INC.

 f.
 Nominating Committee.
 The purpose of this committee shall be to nominate candidates for each office to be elected at the annual meeting as set forth in Section 6.4 of these Bylaws.

-j.
+h.
 Library Committee.
-The purpose of this committee is to recommend acquisition for the County Law Library, and to explore potential resources for support of the library to supplement the statutory amount provided by the county.
+The purpose of this committee is to recommend acquisitions for the County Law Library and to explore potential resources for support of the library to supplement the statutory amount provided by the county.

-k.
-Lawyer Referral Service (LRS) Committee.
-The purpose of this committee is to establish policies and procedures for the operation of the LRS.
+i.
+Lawyer Referral and Information Service (LRIS) Committee.
+The purpose of this committee is to establish policies and procedures for the operation of the LRIS.

-l.
+j.
 Res Ipsa Loquitur Editorial Advisory Committee.
-The purpose of this committee is to recommend editorial guidelines for the monthly magazine of the Association.
+The purpose of this committee is to recommend editorial guidelines for the bimonthly magazine of the Association.

 SECTION XI: SECTIONS